Wikidata/Wikidata-Toolkit/wdtk-examples/README.md

 of statements, in qualifiers, and in references is counted separately.
 The results for this are written into a CSV file in the end.

+#### GreatestNumberProcessor.java ####

+This simple program looks at all values of a number property to find the item with the greatest value.
+It will print the result to the console.
+In most cases, the item with the greatest number is fairly early in the data export, so watching the program work is not too exciting, but it shows how to read a single property value to do something with it.
+The property that is used is defined by a constant in the code and can be changed to see some other greatest values.

 #### LifeExpectancyProcessor.java ####

 This program processes items to compute the average life expectancy of people on